China's 2018 growth slows to 28-year low, more stimulus seen

 "But the problem lies in consumption.
 As the U.S. and China clash on many fronts, consumer sentiment appears to have been hurt.
 Until now, solid wage growth has been supporting consumption but now there appears to be a sense of vague anxiety about the future."

-Fourth-quarter gross domestic product (GDP) grew at the slowest pace since the global financial crisis, easing to 6.4 percent on-year as expected from 6.5 percent in the third quarter, the National Bureau of Statistics said on Monday.
+Fourth-quarter gross domestic product (GDP) grew at the slowest pace since the global financial crisis, easing to 6.4 percent year-on-year, as expected, from 6.5 percent in the third quarter, the National Bureau of Statistics said on Monday.

 That pulled full-year growth down to 6.6 percent, the slowest annual pace since 1990.
 GDP in 2017 grew a revised 6.8 percent.